frankwrk/sjabloon-lite/README.md

 # Sjabloon LITE

 _Sjabloon LITE_ is a basic and slimmed-down version of Sjabloon.
-A Ruby on Rails template to focus on your core product right from the start.
+A Rails SaaS starter kit to focus on your core product right from the start.

 _Sjabloon LITE_ provides you with a great starting point for your new Rails app with modern front-end tools: